A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Results

 \section{Results}

 In this section, we present the results of the study.
-We organize the subsections by categories of formatting elements being compared.
+We organized the subsections by the groups of formatting elements (factors) we found in our review, which are named formatting (\autoref{sec:formatting_styles}), spacing (\autoref{sec:spacing}), block delimiters (\autoref{sec:block_delimiters}), long or complex code line (\autoref{sec:long_or_complex_code_line}), and word boundary styles (\autoref{sec:word_boundary_styles}).
 In each section, we address both research questions.
-The first research question aims to identify the formatting elements that the researchers considered in their studies about code readability and legibility.
-These elements are organized into categories, subcategories, and groups, considering the similarities between them. \autoref{tab:card-results} presents the results of this categorization.
-With the second research question, we aim to synthesize the studies' findings related to legibility by comparing the formatting elements.
-For that, we consider data such as the studies' answers, statistical tests, activities performed by humans, dependent variables, and the context of the human sample.
+The first research question aims to identify the formatting elements that researchers investigated in their studies about code legibility, i.e., the characteristics of the code that make it easier or harder to identify its elements.
+For a given group, we present the formatting elements with their corresponding levels, separated per the primary studies included in our review. \autoref{tab:card-results} presents the mapping of groups to formatting elements.
+With the second research question, we aim to synthesize the studies' findings related to legibility by comparing the levels of the formatting elements.
+For that, we consider data such as the studies' answers, statistical tests, activities performed by humans, and dependent variables. \autoref{tab:included-papers} presents an overview of the papers included in our study and summarizes the factors (from \autoref{tab:card-results}) investigated in each of them.

-Legibility pertains to characteristics of the code that make it easier or harder to identify its elements.
-Although code readability is studied more often than code legibility, we identified multiple studies focusing on the latter.
-These studies are organized in five groups: Formatting styles (\autoref{sec:formatting_styles}), spacing (\autoref{sec:spacing}), block delimiters (\autoref{sec:block_delimiters}), long or complex code line (\autoref{sec:long_or_complex_code_line}), and word boundary styles (\autoref{sec:word_boundary_styles}).